Senorlee-pro/Computer-Vision-HW1/README.md

 `activation_strategy`: the activation function you wish to use in non-linear layers, including `relu`, `sigmoid`, `tanh`, defaults to `relu`

 `save_weights`: whether to save the best model weights to local directory, named `best_model.npz`, defaults to `False`

+For testing process, you should use `test` function in `test.py`, whose key parameters are listed below:

+`weight_file`: the path to your weight file

+`visualize_errors`: whether to print images that the model has incorrectly classified

+`num_errors_to_show`: the number of printed misclassified images

+`show_confusion_matrix`: whether to display the confusion matrix